bitnami/containers/bitnami/prestashop/README.md

   $ docker run -d -p 80:80 --name prestashop --net=prestashop_network bitnami/prestashop
   ```

-Then you can access your application at http://your-ip/
+Then you can access the PrestaStop storefront at http://your-ip/.
+To access the administration area, logon to http://your-ip/administration

   *Note:* If you want to access your application from a public IP or hostname you need to configure PrestaShop for it.
 You can handle it adjusting the configuration of the instance by setting the environment variable "PRESTASHOP_HOST" to your public IP or hostname.